The ultimate guide to Facebook for Business

 Marketing your business using Facebook

-Facebook has over 2.4 billion active users.
-An increasing number of those users visit the social networking site hoping to connect with useful products, services and brands.
+Facebook has over 2.74 billion active users.
+An increasing number of those users visit the social networking site hoping to connect with useful products, services, and brands.

-In 2020, an estimated 87.1% of U.S. marketers will use Facebook marketing to reach their customers.
+In 2020, an estimated 87.1% of U.S. marketers used Facebook marketing to reach their customers.
 Fortunately, Facebook offers plenty of opportunities for businesses to reach their target audiences using strategically designed Facebook ads.

 Local awareness ads